-All waste processes are to be managed on site in a way to prevent build up in working areas and must be regularly monitored .
+All waste processes must be regularly monitored.
 This should include weekly (or daily) checks on all waste collection areas, checks on the correct segregation of waste and checks on the contractors who remove the waste.

 Appropriate documentation must be completed to provide an auditable trail for the waste.